robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-06/README.md

 # Chapter 6.
 Advanced State Management
 This code corresponds with Chapter 6 in the upcoming O'Reilly book: [Mastering Kafka Streams and ksqlDB][book] by Mitch Seymour.
-The code examples here make up a small percentage of the topics we actually cover in this chapter so I highly recommend reading that chapter for a more complete understanding of advanced state management.
+The code examples here make up a small percentage of the topics we actually cover in this chapter so I highly recommend reading that chapter for a more complete understanding of **advanced state management**.

 [book]: https://www.kafka-streams-book.com/